 IT 3.0 software now requires environments and infrastructure for agents to operate, instead of translating human-centric processes from the 1900s into workflows – the era of agent-computer interfaces.

-• SaaS admins → AI copilots can auto-generate workflows, reports, and integrations.
-Admin-heavy orgs will shrink fast.
+• SaaS admins → AI copilots auto-generate workflows, reports, and integrations.
+If you’re still hiring Salesforce admins, you’re building the wrong team.

-• Entry-level developers → Code assistants can handle the glue code and CRUD apps.
+• Entry-level developers → Code assistants handle glue code and CRUD apps.
+Your hiring funnel should reflect this.

-• Sales ops & BDRs → AI can personalize outreach and process leads at volume.
+• Sales ops & BDRs → AI personalizes outreach and processes leads at volume.
+Manual outreach doesn’t scale anymore.

 Which IT 2.0 Tools Are Most at Risk?